OSGeo/gdal/doc/source/drivers/vector/parquet.rst

   of polygons should be counterclockwise oriented (and interior rings clockwise oriented), or left to their original orientation.
 The default is COUNTERCLOCKWISE.

+- **EDGES=PLANAR/SPHERICAL**: How to interpret the edges of the geometries: whether the line between two points is a straight cartesian line (PLANAR) or the shortest line on the sphere (geodesic line) (SPHERICAL).
+The default is PLANAR.

 Links
 -----